olive-k/NLP-Research-Paper-Multilingual-Aspesct-Based-Summarisation/README.md

             Within the 'qid' directory, place the .csv file containing all the page_titles for the 'animals' domain.
             This is the file that you downloaded from Wikidata after running the query for 'animal'

+3. In scraper.py,

-3. In scraper.py, come to the 'main' block.
+    In line 12 change the argument of cachedStopWords = stopwords.words("english"), to whatever language you're building Come to the 'main' block.
 Change lang = 'en' to whatever lang you are building (eg: 'de', 'fr', etc.)

 4. Run scraper.py